Best Camera Tripod for Canon EOS M50

 Frequently Asked Questions

-Is it better to buy a tripod now or wait for Black Friday/Prime Day sales?
+Is it better to buy a tripod during Prime Day or Black Friday?

 Final Verdict